 - Jumping on stairs

-However, the handiest exercises will definitely be calf raises and skipping rope.
-These can be integrated with any upper body routine.
-From experience, I know that calves only grow when I put a lot of volume.
+However, the handiest exercises will definitely be calf raises and rope-jumping.
+These can be integrated with an upper body routine.
+From experience, I know that calves only grow when I put a lot of sets and reps.

 There is a saying: “In life, we must first learn to crawl, then stand, then walk, then run, and only then, fly.
 We cannot crawl into flying”.